Bandyer/Android-CoreAV/README.md

 ### Let's see a typical scenario

-In this scenario an user wants to stream his video to 2 friends.
+In this scenario a user wants to stream his video to 2 friends.

 ![Architecture](img/pubSub.png)